www-tempo-submission/CSTGN/README.md

 python3 train.py football 200 1 4 0.4 64 100 0.001 0.00001
 ```

+#### Contact & More Info
-For more information, please read our paper at: ANONYMOUS LINK.
+For more information, please read our paper at: ANONYMOUS LINK or contact anom@anom.com .